wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 configuration values in a `settings.json` file.
 You can also store configuration in environment variables or a key vault.
 This is one of the advantages of using a web application over a console application.
-Although, with a little more effort you can integrate the configuration system in the console application.
+Although, with a little more effort you can integrate the configuration system in the console application as well.

-So if you're building a web application, make sure you configure the required information in the settings.json file or in environment variables.
+Make sure you configure the required information in the settings.json file or in environment variables.
 You can also use [user-secrets][USER_SECRETS] to store sensitive information like the OpenAI API Key.

 Instead of providing an OpenAI client with the `AddAzureOpenAIChatCompletion` method, we've preregistered the OpenAI client in the service collection.
 If you're using a tool